SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 The following statistical models are currently implemented:

+  1. Pre-Race strategy development

+     Cato can import a prepared strategy model at the start of a race session and will automatically call you to the pit and collaborate with Jona to give you a real life like race crew experience.
+Please see the dedicated chapters on [Strategy Development](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-development) and [Strategy Handling](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-handling) for more information.

+	 You can configure in the race settings, that this predefined strategy will be revised actively by Cato depending on the current race situation or unplanned pitstops and so on.

-  1. Weather trend analysis
+  2. Weather trend analysis

      Cato will observe the weather development using the same rule set, that Jona uses.
 Thereby, Cato will notify you, when it is time to change the tyres, to achieve the best results.
 If you accept the recommendation, Cato will inform Jona to plan a pitstop with the best tyre compound for the upcoming conditions.
+Additionally, if Cato is currently following a predefined strategy, he will try to revise this strategy to take the new weather conditions into account.

-  2. Fuel availabilty and stint time calculation
+  3. Fuel availabilty and stint time calculation

      Cato will observe the average fuel comsumption.
 Depending on the race situation and strategy requirements, Cato might suggest to save fuel to get one or two more laps from the available full.
+If you don't follow this recommendations, Cato will try to revise the strategy, to take this into account as well.

-  3. Standings and race position development
+  4. Standings and race position development

      Using the position data gathered from the simulation game, Cato builds a knowledge of the pace of the various drivers.
 As a simple application of this knowledge, Cato can give you information about the current race positions and lap times of your opponents and the gaps between the cars.
 A more complex application will be a forecast of the race positions in a given time frame (see the next point).

-  4. Pitstop simulation
+  5. Pitstop simulation

      Also using the position data and a complex prediction model, Cato can determine the best lap for the next pitstop in a given pitstop window.
 The pitstop delta time as well as the service time is taken into account.
 The best pitstop lap will be selected based on position and the expected traffic after the pitstop.

-  5. Pre-Race strategy development

-     Cato can import a prepared strategy model at the start of a race session and will automatically call you to the pit and collaborate with Jona to give you a real life like race crew experience.
-Please see the dedicated chapters on [Strategy Development](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-development) and [Strategy Handling](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-handling) for more information.

 ## Race Reports